JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes. oh before i pass out ... how did you make that round one on your example

-was just here
+NS: was just here
 i did not select anything special for this example

 JR: so that is just a single dot?
 JR: ah yes i see

-yes
+NS: yes

 JR: well i have more than enough to start me off. this was very kind of you to walk me through all this

-just a single dot
+NS: just a single dot
 and you can set dot spacing

 JR: thank you very much :)

-and make them run at a line
-and all kind of things
+NS: and make them run at a line and all kind of things
 So the last thing we need
 before ending today